-AP RACING CP8662-NH24-SP.
+AP RACING CP7142-CE01-FC.

-- 27.13 If requested to do so by the promoter competitors must fit an on-board television camera system.
-If this is the case, all other cars must be fitted with an equivalent dummy installation in lieu of the camera(s). - 27.14 Any new (5mm thick) skid block must be presented to the scrutineers prior to use during an Event.
+- 27.9 Only dampers which are included in FIA Technical List 11 may be used. - 27.10 If requested to do so by the promoter competitors must fit an on-board television camera system.
+If this is the case, all other cars must be fitted with an equivalent dummy installation in lieu of the camera(s). - 27.11 Any new (5mm thick) skid block must be presented to the scrutineers prior to use during an Event.
 The skid block will be sealed by the technical delegate and must be a minimum of 2mm thick at any time during an Event.
-No un-sealed skid blocks may be used at any time during an Event. - 27.15 During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.
+No un-sealed skid blocks may be used at any time during an Event. - 27.12 During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.